 Whitby was a day-trip from York, being a two hour bus ride that is well worth the £12 and scenic journey over the heather-filled moors of northern England.
 It’s a picturesque seaside town with lots of history, scenic views, charming architecture, and a historical brush with Dracula.

 It was again a destination filling my tummy with great food, my camera with great shots, and my walking shoes with sand.
 A good day was had by all.

 I must (quietly, yet in a somewhat masochistically public way) admit that England was not on my initial list of places to visit (please don’t hate me, English readers!), as it didn’t seem to me to be the cultural or scenic experience I was aiming for.
 (Then again, neither was Hawaii, which pleasantly surprised me).
 In fact, maybe I just felt too much at home in England…with an understanding of the language and culture that made me almost too comfortable – for a traveler.
 I had many of the comforts and familiarity of “home”, without actually being home.
 It was a tad surreal.

 So although I thoroughly enjoyed my time in England, it didn’t grab me in the way I was grabbed by Spain or France or even New Zealand.
-Scotland and Ireland however (which you’ll be reading about in the near future), held more appeal for me, and piqued my interest in returning to this neck of the woods.
+Scotland and Ireland however (which you can read about by clicking the links here), held more appeal for me, and piqued my interest in returning to this neck of the woods.
 And when I eventually return, I hope to visit England again, and to spend more time discovering the place, in the style that I normally like to travel: slowly.